Introduction to coherent quantization: Klauder spaces and bosonic Fock spaces

-The canonical commutation relations \gzit{e.ccr} are obtained by replacing $p$ and $q$ by $\eps p$ and $\eps q$ with $\eps>0$, expanding their exponentials to second order in $\eps$, and comparing the coefficients of $\eps^2$. \gzit{e.ccr0} follows directly from the definition of the $f(a)$ and $f(a^*)$. \epf
+Here the first and the last equality are due to \gzit{e.fga}.
+The canonical commutation relations \gzit{e.ccr} are obtained from the Weyl relations by replacing $p$ and $q$ by $\eps p$ and $\eps q$ with $\eps>0$, expanding their exponentials to second order in $\eps$, and comparing the coefficients of $\eps^2$. \epf

-Fock space is also the quantum space of a bigger coherent space containing the labels for all squeezed states (cf. \sca{Zhang} et al. \cite{ZhaFG}), in which the metaplectic group is realized by coherent maps.
-In this space, all normally ordered exponentials of quadratics in $a^*$ and $a$ are realized as coherent maps.
-Details will be discussed elsewhere.

 If $V=\Cz^n$ we define

 where $e_k$ maps $\z$ to $\z_k$.
 Thus formally, $a$ is a symbolic column vector with $n$ symbolic \bfi{lowering operators} $a_k$, also called \bfi{annihilation operators}.
 Similarly, $a^*$ is a symbolic row vector with $n$ symbolic \bfi{raising operators} $a_k$, also called \bfi{creation operators}.
 They satisfy the standard canonical commutation relations